avawing/web-module-challenge-scope-and-closure/README.md

 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+A function, ideally, should be a pure function - does not cause any side effects.
+Changing things causes bugs.
+Bugs are bad.
+Object oriented programming stores things in objects and calls them through the objects.

 ## Resources